IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * Additional compensation is added to make SCReAMv2 handle cases such as large changing frame sizes.

-Algorithm changes since the last draft version -01 are:
+Algorithm changes in draft version -02 were:

  * Slow down reference window growth when close to the last known maximum value is disabled and when L4S is active.
 This makes SCReAM adhere more closely to two marked packets